Commercial Lease Lawyers Melbourne

 Frequently Asked Questions

-Can a commercial lease be negotiated?
+Can commercial lease terms be negotiated?

-Do you act for both landlords and tenants?
+Do you act for landlords and tenants?

 Yes.
 We advise both landlords and tenants across a broad range of commercial leasing matters.